- Last Updated

 Modern research on hypnotherapy has been increasingly focused upon the integration of hypnotherapy and CBT since the publication of an influential study carried out in 1995 by Irvine Kirsch et al.

-Kirsch’s meta-analysis compared the efficacy of cognitive-behavioural hypnotherapy to CBT alone – and proved that for between 70-90% of clients, cognitive and behavioural therapies were more effective when integrated with hypnosis.
-(Kirsch et al., 1996)
+In 1996 Kirsch’s meta-analysis compared the efficacy of cognitive-behavioural hypnotherapy to CBT alone, drawing data from 18 randomised control trials – and showed that for between 70-90% of clients, cognitive and behavioural therapies were more effective when integrated with hypnosis.
+(Kirsch et al., 1996).

-So for the vast majority of clients, cognitive-behavioural hypnotherapy is superior to CBT alone.
+So for the vast majority of clients, adding hypnosis to CBT i(cognitive-behavioural hypnotherapy) is superior to CBT alone!

 Even before this, expert clinicians’ reports had reached similar conclusions: